Transportation

 - Museum Services, Scheduling and Video tours

-- Rialto Theater – schedules and ticketing
+- Rialto Theater – schedules, ticketing and show information

-- And more………..
+- And more. . .

 I absolutely support transparent government for the people.
-While each of the items listed above have been available for several years – constant improvement is ongoing and necessary to stay current with the evolving technological landscape.
+While each of the items listed above has been available for several years – constant improvement is ongoing and necessary to stay current with the evolving technological landscape.

 Transparency is more than a political ‘buzzword’, it is a philosophy.
 I am proud of our City Staff and City Council that have been supporting this philosophy for many years.